 Investing can be a powerful way to grow your wealth over time, but it also comes with its share of risks.
 Managing risk effectively is crucial to achieving long-term investment success while avoiding substantial losses.
 Whether you're new to investing or an experienced investor, understanding how to assess and manage risk is key to building a resilient portfolio.

-1. Understand Different Types of Risk
+1. Understand Different Types of risk

 Before you can manage risk, you need to understand the different types of risk that can affect your investments: